gramuah/pose-errors/README.md

 #### INTRODUCTION:

 This project contains the source code and annotations for analyzing object detectors and pose estimators on the PASCAL 3D+ dataset.

+This is a repository with an implementation of the diasnotic tool described in our [ECCV2016 paper] (http://agamenon.tsc.uah.es/Investigacion/gram/publications/eccv2016-redondo.pdf).
+We provide here the codes and data needed to reproduce all the experiments detailed in the paper.

+#License

+The license information of this project is described in the file "LICENSE".

+#CITING

+If you make use of this software, please cite the following reference in any publications:

+@inproceedings{Redondo-Cabrera2016,
+    Title                    = {Pose Estimation Errors, the Ultimate Diagnosis}, Author                   = {Redondo-Cabrera, C. Lopez-Sastre, R.~J., Xiang, Y., Tuytelaars, T. and Savarese, S.}, Booktitle                = {ECCV},
+    Year                     = {2016}
+}

+#REQUIREMENTS

+The diasnotic tool is developed and tested under Ubuntu 14.04.
+Matlab is required.

 #### HOW TO RUN: